ai-labs-team/casium/README.md

 })
 ```

-This doesn't do anything yet (except render a new button), but we can already see that something with the update handler is a little different: we're still returning the state, but now it's inside an array.
+This doesn't do anything yet (except render a new button), but we can already see that something with the update handler is a little different: we're still returning the model, but now it's inside an array.
 This gives us a place to put our commands, since we'll be returning two things instead of one.
 Let's add that second thing now:

 ```javascript
 // ...